 Use the Learner’s Favourite books

 Ten Little Pirates is another favourite book in our house.
-And great for commenting using numbers, I credit this book (and Numberblocks) with teaching both my boys to count.
+And great for commenting using numbers.
+I credit this book (and Numberblocks) with teaching both my boys to count.

 Here we use a Peppa Pig Shapes book and just identify the shape.

-Then we also introduce the colour:
+Next we can introduce the colour:

 Then we add in Peppa Pig too:

 Hide and Seek

 Hide and seek is a great way to encourage spontaneous commenting while having fun.
 You probably need two adults to introduce this one or a child that can do the hiding.
 I might hide behind the sofa and jump out and my husband will ask Who do you See?
 And hopefully you get I see Mummy.

 It is great to encourage commenting throughout the day.
 I might prompt for my son to comment ‘I see Daddy’ with his PECS when he comes home from work.
 We have cats so when they come in the room we can comment that we see them.
 Although I think my son thinks the cat’s name is cat now!